Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 Top-level domain .lu

-History of the Luxembourg Flag
+History of the Luxembourg flag

 Majestic view of the Luxembourgish landscape with fluttering flags at the Grand Ducal Palace The Luxembourg flag has a rich history dating back to the medieval period.
 The current design was officially adopted on June 23, 1972, but its origins can be traced to the 13th century.
 The colors red and white were derived from the coat of arms of the Counts of Luxembourg, which featured a red lion on a striped white and blue background.
 The light blue stripe was added later to differentiate the flag from the Dutch flag.
 The tricolor design has been in use since the Belgian Revolution of 1830, though it wasn't officially codified until 1972.
 This long history reflects Luxembourg's journey from a medieval county to a modern, independent nation.

-Symbolism and Design of the Luxembourg Flag
+Symbolism and design of the Luxembourg flag

 Each color of the Luxembourg flag carries symbolic meaning.
 The red stripe at the top represents the "red lion" of Luxembourg and symbolizes power, courage, and the bloodshed for independence.
 It also stands for the intense patriotism of the Luxembourg people.
 The white stripe in the middle symbolizes peace and honesty.
 It represents the purity of the nation's intentions and its commitment to neutrality in international affairs.
 The light blue stripe at the bottom represents liberty, loyalty, and justice.
 It also symbolizes the sky and the picturesque Moselle and Sauer rivers that flow through Luxembourg.
-Together, these colors embody the national motto of Luxembourg: "Mir wΓ«lle bleiwe wat mir sinn" (We want to remain what we are).
+Together, these colors embody the national motto of Luxembourg: "Mir wëlle bleiwe wat mir sinn" (We want to remain what we are).

-Usage and Significance of the Luxembourg Flag
+Usage and significance of the Luxembourg flag

 Vibrant street scene in Luxembourg City with fluttering flags and festive decorations The flag of Luxembourg is a source of national pride and is prominently displayed throughout the country.
 It flies on government buildings, schools, and during national celebrations such as National Day (June 23).
 The flag plays a crucial role in fostering unity and identity among Luxembourg's diverse population, which includes a significant number of foreign residents.
 In international contexts, the flag represents Luxembourg in diplomatic settings, European Union gatherings, sports events, and cultural exchanges, symbolizing the country's sovereignty and its role as a founding member of the EU.
 During times of national significance, the flag serves as a rallying point for Luxembourgers, embodying their shared heritage and commitment to democratic values.

-Interesting Facts About the Luxembourg Flag
+Interesting facts about the Luxembourg flag

 • The Luxembourg flag is often confused with the Dutch flag, but the blue stripe in Luxembourg's flag is a lighter shade (RGB: 0, 161, 222).